 The History of Daylight Saving Time

-Daylight saving time (DST) is a change in the standard time with the purpose of getting better use of the daylight by having the sun rise one hour later in the morning and set one hour later in the evening.
+Daylight Saving Time (also referred to as Daylight Savings Time and abbreviated DST) is a change in the standard time with the purpose of getting better use of the daylight by having the sun rise one hour later in the morning and set one hour later in the evening.
 Although it has only been used in the past hundred years, the idea of DST was first conceived many years before.

 The Origin of DST